 The packages delivered to CIOs were in the form of a safe, the code to which was mailed to the security managers of the same organisation.
 The catch was that the CIOs had to contact their IT security managers to access the piece of personalised content that we had created for them.

 This campaign got instant attention from the desired stakeholders, and the client was able to secure some meetings as well!
 The direct mail allowed us to personalise the messaging and branding of our overall campaign experience.
-It served as that initial foot-in-the-door that our client was hoping to get.
+It served as that initial foot in the door that our client was hoping to get.

-2) Creating engagement with personalised events
+Tactic 2: Creating engagement with personalised events

 The account stakeholders are sent out personalised branded invitations, and the offices are branded to reflect an alignment between the client organisation and the vendor company's visions.
 The marketing team, along with the account manager, drive the itinerary of the visiting individuals.